 Cross on the hill.
 Jesus is the Way, the Truth, the Life. iStock.

 Be clear, my friend: if you are not born again, you are not in Christ.
-Once you’re saved, even in the believer’s life there’s a war between the flesh and the spirit.
-Only now, you have an edge – the Holy Spirit!
+Once you’re saved, there’s still a war between flesh and spirit.
+But now you have an edge – the Holy Spirit!
 He’s the one who dwells in you and helps you follow Jesus.
 In contrast to Benner’s statement, God’s Word is adamant: the Spirit of Wisdom does not indwell a non-believer, and He is not your “deepest self”.

 To David Benner (and others who share his convictions):